-When you power on the system for the first time (or after a BIOS update/reset) it may take a little longer than expected, and follow with a pause and message on the screen reading "BIOS Checksum error, Press F2 to continue or F12 to enter the BIOS."
+When you power the system on for the first time (or after a BIOS update/reset) it may take a little longer than expected, and follow with a pause and message on the screen reading "BIOS Checksum error, Press F2 to continue or F12 to enter the BIOS."
 This is completely normal.